 Seniors who are registered for year-long courses in mathematics, world languages and science may apply for a one-semester waiver for physical development.
-(Two year-long mathematics and one science, two science and one mathematics also qualify.
-The rule is 3 year-long academic electives) Participation in an extra-curricular sport does not meet physical development requirements for graduation.
+(The rule is 3 year-long academic electives) Participation in an extra-curricular sport does not meet physical development requirements for graduation.
+Contact your counselor for questions regarding qualifing for a PD waiver.
 Students may obtain the Request for Physical Development Waiver form from their counselor.

 9. If I am interested, how may Honors and/or Advanced Placement courses should I take?
 I don’t want to be too stressed.

 Honors and Advanced Placement courses qualify the individual for acceptance to more selective universities, e.g. UCLA.
 If you are interested in a more selective university, you should take the advanced courses you qualify for in each academic department.
 If you are experiencing difficulty with an advanced course or your course load, you should quickly make an appointment with your counselor.